Liechti-IT/FileTransfer/README.md

 ## Installation

-This shows how to install "FileTransfer" by your own.
+This shows how to install "FileUpload" by your own.

 System requirements:
 - PHP >= 5.6
 - No database required, no mail required

 Installation steps:
-- Download the latest [release](https://github.com/Liechti-IT/FileTransfer) from GitHub onto your webserver
+- Download the latest [release](https://github.com/Liechti-IT/FileUpload) from GitHub onto your webserver
 - Set owner & group according to your webserver
 - A) Setup with the installation wizard (web):
-  - Open your browser and go to your installed location, eg. ```https://example.com/filetransfer/```
+  - Open your browser and go to your installed location, eg. ```https://example.com/fileupload/```
   - The script will redirect to you to a minimal installation wizard to set up all required options
   - All optional parameters may be set in ```lib/config.local.php```, take a look at ```lib/config.original.php``` to see all default values
 - B) Setup without the installation wizard (cli):